Philip Billingsley Walker

 Philip Billingsley Walker (1841 – 5 August 1903) was a senior public servant with the New South Wales Post and Telegraph Department.
 He was heavily involved in the development of New South Wales' telegraphy and telephony networks.
 Notable for conducting one of the earliest wireless telegraphy experiments in Australia.

 Early life and family

 Walker was born at Cheltenham, Gloucestershire, England, 28 February 1840.

 His father, the Rev. James B. Walker (born 1794), became headmaster of King's School, Parramatta.
 His mother was Fanny Billingsley (born 1799).
 They married at Eynsham, Oxfordshire, England on 22 December 1824 and had a large family there, Philip Billingsley Walker being the sixth son.
-They emigrated to Australia in 1841, arriving at Launceston, Tasmania on 27 August 1841 on board the Arabian.
+They emigrated to Australia in 1841, arriving at Launceston, Van Diemen's Land on 27 August 1841 on board Arabian.
 They relocated to Sydney a few years later.
-The ten children of the marriage were as follows:
+The ten children of the marriage were: